Everything You Need to Know About Private Jet Etiquette

 |PAX||Number of passengers|

-However, if you hear something and don’t understand it, just ask!
-There’s no need to pretend you’re an expert.
+However, if you hear something you don’t understand, feel free to ask.
 Many of our customers fly privately as a one-off experience.
 The flight crew will be aware of this, and eager to make your experience as enjoyable as possible.